The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 Sit Lo

-This rustic style Vietnamese eatery quickly gained popularity among Adelaide locals, allowing them to expand and are now operating four restaurants and take away stops across the city.
+This funky and fresh Vietnamese eatery quickly gained popularity among Adelaide locals, allowing them to expand, now operating three locations across the CBD for hungry diners.
 The sleek and stylish Sit Lo boasts excellence from the inside out, with a delicious and specialised assortment of choices from specialty handmade bao buns to mouthwatering banh mi and pho.
-Sit Lo understand life's busy tendencies and try to make dining in or eating on the go as enjoyable as possible, with a funky space to top it off.
+Understanding how busy life can be, the team are on a mission to ensure a meal here is as enjoyable as possible, whether you are dining in for a quick bite or grabbing your meal to go.

 Hoàng Phát Restaurant

 Created by talented Head Chef Haong, this eatery combines the rich traditions and full-bodied flavours of authentic Vietnamese cuisine.
-The carefully curated menu has been designed to show the best of Vietnam, with known dishes like egg noodle soup and curries, plus lesser known and more traditional dishes included to pay homage to the country's impressive variety of food – think clay and hot pots, Vietnamese prawns and grilled pork ribs with broken rice.
+The carefully curated menu has been designed to show the best of Vietnam, with dishes like egg noodle soup and curries, plus lesser-known and more traditional plates to pay homage to the country’s impressive variety of food – think clay and hot pots, Vietnamese prawns and grilled pork ribs with broken rice.
 The food will draw you in, while the warm ambience and inviting hospitality will have you coming back for more.

 60 Ridley Grove, Woodville Gardens